Nirmalkumar-007/VIRTUAL-REALITY-FOR-ROBOTICS-SPIDRONE/README.md

 a semi-autonomous UAV that works using a predefined plan in an agricultural field for spraying applications.
 Further details about the state of the art are described in detail below.
 ---
-#### TOOLS USED:
+#### Tools Used:
 - There are more tools required for completing the assigned work.
-The main three tools used in this project are UNREAL ENGINE (4.27), MICROSOFT AIRSIM, the details of the mentioned tools are described below.
+The main three tools used in this project are Unreal Engine (4.27), Microsoft AirSim, the details of the mentioned tools are described below.
-- #### UNREAL ENGINE:
+- #### Unreal Engine:
    - Unreal Engine is a complete suite of creation tools for game development, archi- textural, and automotive visualization, linear film and television content creation, broadcast, and live event production, training and simulation, and other real-time applications.
    - The Unreal engine has a lot of versions with advanced features.
 For this task, we used unreal engine version 4.27 for simulating the drone in the environment.
-   - MARKET PLACE: This is a place where we can get the landscapes, foliages, effects, and many features required to fulfill a project.
+   - Marketplace: This is a place where we can get the landscapes, foliages, effects, and many features required to fulfill a project.
 We used most of the features in our project.

-- #### PYTHON 3.7:
+- #### Python 3.7:
    - Python 3.7 is a versatile and beginner-friendly programming language.
 With clean syntax and a rich ecosystem, it's ideal for web development, data analysis, and automation.
 New features like data classes and improved type hinting enhance coding efficiency.
 Python's extensive standard library and active community support make it a powerful choice for developers of all levels.

-- #### MICROSOFT AIRSIM:
+- #### Microsoft AirSim:
    - AirSim (Aerial Informatics and Robotics Simulation) is an open-source, cross- platform simulator for drones, ground vehicles such as cars and various other objects, built on Epic Games proprietary Unreal Engine 4 as a platform for AI research.